 - Howard University's whale fossil expert Prof. Daryl Domning: "this is nonsense...
 Hippos were very late on the scene"

-- The water-deposited geologic column's flood sorted fossils contain no hippo bones lower than whale bones
+- The water-deposited geologic column's flood-sorted fossils reveal no hippo bones lower than whale bones

 - If today's neo-Darwinian paradigm were true, then hippo gene similarity leaves zero fossil evidence for whale evolution